Raleigh + Durham Medical Malpractice Attorneys

 Medical malpractice can include misdiagnosis, improper treatment, and improper illness management of a patient.
 Determining the negligence of a medical professional is an important part of seeking compensation, and Hyland + Padilla, PLLC can provide knowledgeable legal representation to help you.

-The state of North Carolina has two laws regarding evidence for proving the negligence of a medical professional.
-The first law requires the injured party to provide a preponderance of evidence that the failure to meet the accepted standard of care resulted in the injuries, and in emergency room malpractice suits, the injured party must prove negligence with convincing and clear evidence.
+- Second law requires the injured party to provide a preponderance of evidence that the failure to meet the accepted standard of care resulted in the injuries, and in emergency room malpractice suits, the injured party must prove negligence with convincing and clear evidence.

 For non-economic damages, including pain and suffering and emotional distress, North Carolina limits the amount of compensation to $500,000, adjusted to the rate of inflation each year.
 For economic damages including medical expenses, there is no limit, but North Carolina requires two trials if the damages exceed $150,000.
-At Hyland + Padilla, PLLC, our Raleigh + Durham medical malpractice attorneys can help you understand the specific laws regarding your case and discuss your options for seeking the compensation you deserve.
+At Hyland + Padilla, PLLC, our Durham medical malpractice attorneys can help you understand the specific laws regarding your case and discuss your options for seeking the compensation you deserve.